eandrade0010/summit/intellectual/BOOKS.md

 59. *Politics* by Aristotle
 60. *Essays of Schopehnauer* by Arthur Schopehnauer
 61. *A Connecticut Yankee in King Arthur's Court* by Mark Twain
+62. *Imperialism the Highest Stage of Capitalism* by V.I.
+Lenin
+63. *The Satanic Bible* by Anton Szandor LaVey